Learning High-Order Relationships of Brain Regions: Introduction

-\mname{} gets rid of searching in an exponential space through learning masks to identify hyperedges, which guarantees computational efficiency.
+\mname{} avoids searching in an exponential space through learning masks to identify hyperedges, which guarantees efficiency.
 Its feature-agnostic masking mechanism design ensures \mname{} to learn consistent structures across subjects.
-Moreover, the model is equipped with a number of parallel heads, and each head is dedicated to a hyperedge.
+Moreover, the model is equipped with a number of parallel heads, each of which is dedicated to a hyperedge.
 Through this, \mname{} is able to identify any number of hyperedges, depending on how many heads it is equipped with.
 Additionally, the proposed \multiheadname{} theoretically guarantees the maximal informativeness and minimal redundancy of the identified hyperedges.

-We evaluate our methods on $8$ datasets of human subjects under different conditions and at different participation times.
-We quantitatively evaluate our approach by a commonly used protocol for studying brain connections, CPM~\citep{shen2017using} (Appendix \ref{sec:app_cpm}), and show that our model outperforms the state-of-the-art deep learning models by an average of \avgimp{} on a comprehensive benchmark.
+We evaluate our methods on the open-source ABIDE dataset and the restricted ABCD dataset.
+We quantitatively evaluate our approach by a commonly used protocol for studying brain connections, CPM~\citep{shen2017using} (Appendix \ref{sec:app_cpm}), and show that our model outperforms the state-of-the-art deep learning models by an average of $11.2\%$ on a comprehensive benchmark.
 Our post-hoc analysis demonstrates that hyperedges of higher degrees are considered more significant, which indicates the significance of high-order relationships in human brains.